jgrafton/raspberrypi/README.md

 * (optional) a USB hub

-how to install Raspbian Linux
+how to install raspbian linux
 -----------------------------
 ### Download the Raspbian Image (link below)
 #### Linux